Alcohol Use Disorder: Symptoms, Causes, and Treatment Options

 Is Alcohol Use Disorder a Disease?

 Yes, alcohol use disorder (AUD) is recognized as a chronic relapsing brain disease characterized by compulsive alcohol use, loss of control over alcohol intake, and a negative emotional state when not using.
 Like other chronic diseases such as diabetes or heart disease, AUD often involves cycles of relapse and remission.
+Substance use disorder, which includes AUD, can be quite challenging and complex to deal with.
+It requires continuous treatment and support in order to effectively manage the condition.

 The brain changes associated with alcohol use disorder can make it difficult for people to control their use even when it has serious negative consequences.
 This loss of control is a hallmark of addiction.
 Alcohol use disorder is a medical condition, not a moral failing or lack of willpower.